 · If the stored items from last year are already covered with mold and dust, place them in plastic bags or bins before carrying them through the house.
 Dragging mold and other allergens through the house can spread mold and allergens.

-· Fresh cut trees or stored items can have dust blown off them using a leaf blower or they be can be hosed down with water.
+· Fresh cut trees or stored items can have dust blown off them using a leaf blower or they be can be hosed down with a garden hose.
 If you use a leaf blower, wear a mask.
-Either method removes mold, dust, and some of the lead dust usually found on artificial trees and decorations.
+Both methods remove mold, dust, and some of the lead dust usually found on artificial trees and decorations.

 · Discard contaminated packing and bring the cleaned items into the home.